boldbi/boldbi-kubernetes/docs/google-gke.md

 ```
 ![Pod status](images/pod_status.png)

-23. Wait till you see all applications were in running state.
-Some applications may go get error and go to CrashLoopBackoff state.
-But they will change to Running state after some time.

-24. Then use your DNS or ingress IP address you got from **Step 15** to access the application in browser.
+23. Wait till you see the applications in running state.
+Then use your DNS or ingress IP address you got from **Step 15** to access the application in browser.

-25. Configure the Bold BI On-Premise application startup to use the application.
+24. Configure the Bold BI On-Premise application startup to use the application.
 Please refer the following link for more details on configuring the application startup,

     https://help.boldbi.com/embedded-bi/application-startup